-This course is designed to enlighten students to the current green building trend, and to help them realize the impact and applications of green building as a practice not just a trend.
-Upon completion of the course, students will be:

-- having an understanding of core building science fundamentals (to include but not limited to: thermodynamics as related to wind, air, moisture, pressure, and heat). - able to perform some building sustainability concepts (to include, but not limited to, site layout, building design, advanced framing, and insulation) - able to understand energy efficiency in relation to cost performance, ROI, etc. - able to understand and perform some building performance testing (ex. energy audit, Rating) and be exposed to different agencies involved in the testing. - able to understand and perform some weatherization fundamentals.
+- This course is designed to enlighten students to the current green building trend, and to help them realize the impact and applications of green building as a practice not just a trend.
+Upon completion of the course, students will be able to: - Develop understanding of core building science fundamentals (to include but not limited to: thermodynamics as related to wind, air, moisture, pressure, and heat).
+(Test 1) - Perform climate analysis.
+(Test 1) - Understand energy efficiency in relation to cost performance, ROI, etc. (Test 2) - Understand and perform some building performance testing (ex. energy audit, Rating) and be exposed to different agencies involved in the testing.
+(Test 2) - Apply building sustainability concepts (to include, but not limited to, site layout, building design, advanced framing, and insulation) (Test 2 and 3)